Hindu-American women root for Republicans, Trump | Politics

 Hindu-American women root for Republicans, Trump

-Donald Trump's market-friendly policies, tough stance against China, and acknowledgment of the contributions of the Hindu community in the US have struck a chord with a group of Hindu-American women who are rooting for the Republicans to ensure that he wins the November 3 presidential election.
-Participating in an online session, a panel of Hindu-American women, from different walks of life, expressed their strong views in favor of President Trump.
+Donald Trump's market-friendly policies, tough stance against China and acknowledgement of the contributions of the Hindu community in the US have struck a chord with a group of Hindu-American women who are rooting for the Republicans to ensure that he wins the November 3 presidential election.
+Participating in an online session, a panel of Hindu-American women, from different walks of life, expressed their strong views in favour of President Trump.

 "Look at the way the Democrats have responded to the recent riots in Oakland, Seattle and elsewhere, where they are seen as endorsing the rioters, which should ring alarm bells for all voters.
 How are we supposed to survive with lawlessness on the streets, where law enforcement agencies are undermined and attacked by a certain political class?” she asked.
 The Democrats were brainwashing the youth in subscribing to anarchy and violence as a solution to the social justice issues, Himatsinghani claimed, asserting that it will further exacerbate the depravity of the affected, instead of providing relief and resolution.

 "Trump is the only President in US history to have openly acknowledged the Hindu community and appreciated their contributions at the 'Howdy Modi' event.
-Democrats have always vilified the Hindu community and religion with pejorative terms, and have even excluded them this time from the election manifesto completely," she claimed.
-Srilekha Palle, a healthcare administrator, took a dig at the ideology of the Democrats.
+Democrats have always vilified the Hindu community and religion with pejorative terms, and have even excluded them this time from the election manifesto completely,” she claimed.
+Srilekha Palle, a healthcare administrator, took a dig at the Democratic Party's ideology.

-By renaming the whole region as Indo-Pacific, the US President has finally recognized India's stabilizing role in global affairs, she said.
+By renaming the whole region as Indo-Pacific, the US President has finally recognised India's stabilising role in global affairs, she said.
 In recognition of the increasing connectivity between the Indian and Pacific Oceans, the Trump administration in 2018 renamed the US Pacific Command to US Indo-Pacific Command.
 The move is reflective of the growing importance of the Indian Ocean in US strategic thinking.

 ALSO READ